digineo/http-over-ssh/README.md

 =============

 This dynamic HTTP proxy tunnels your HTTP requests through SSH connections using public key authentication.
-It is highly experimental and not suitable for production use.
+It is not recommended for production use.

 The intention to develope this program is the requirement of polling [Prometheus exporters](https://prometheus.io/docs/instrumenting/exporters/) through SSH.